Protecting Your Handheld Device

 - Idle Timeout - Devices MUST be set to timeout/lock after no more than 15 minutes of inactivity.

 - Lost or Stolen Devices -Lost or stolen devices MUST be reported to User Support Services, Information Security, or Campus Police (outside of regular business hours) immediately.
-ALL data (files, contact lists, etc.) on lost or stolen devices will be remotely wiped by ITS.
+ALL Longwood and personal data (files, contact lists, etc.) on lost or stolen devices will be remotely wiped by ITS.

-- Devices will be wiped by ITS as of the effective date that the user is no longer employed by the University or if the device (Longwood owned) is transferred to another user.
+- Longwood-owned devices will be wiped by ITS in the event that the user is no longer employed by the University or if the device is transferred to another user.
+This wipe will remove ALL Longwood and personal data (files, pictures, music, contact lists, etc.) from the device.

 Protecting your Handheld Device